Etiquette

 • Shorts and trousers must be of a tailored style.
 Shorts must be of a reasonable length but not extending below the knee (3/4 style shorts are not acceptable).

-• Shirts must have a collar and must be worn tucked into trousers or shorts at all times.
 Mock collar golf shirts are permitted as long as they are designed for golf wear.

 • Headgear, if worn, must be appropriate and if it has a logo, must only be a golfing logo.